-Value trends vary by size class: Within the metal stamping machinery market there can be distinct value trends based on equipment specifications.
-As an example, in the current market values for higher tonnage machines (1,000+ ton capacities) has improved as demand from the automotive segment, which drives a significant percentage of manufacturing demand for larger presses, is up slightly relative to demand in 2017.
-Current values for late model medium tonnage machines (100- to 400-ton capacities) continue to yield favorable results as that equipment is typically in higher demand for smaller, precision stamping piecework.
+Value Trends Vary by Size Class: There can be distinct value trends based on equipment specifications within the metal stamping machinery market.
+As an example, the current market for higher tonnage machines with 1,000+ ton capacities, has improved over 2020 as demand from the automotive segment, which drives a significant percentage of manufacturing demand for larger presses, is seeing increased activity.
+However, this increased activity has not resulted in increased sales as of March 2021.

 For lenders seeking valuations on specialized equipment across a broad range of sizes it is important to consider asking detailed questions about machine specifications to understand the implications of changes in value within equipment segments.

 The specifications of presses drive their desirability and value.
 There are two main drive types: hydraulic and mechanical.
 While other types of presses exist, such as pneumatic and servo, hydraulic and mechanical are the most common in key markets.
 Hydraulic stamping presses are driven or powered by a hydraulic cylinder.
-Hydraulic presses have fewer internal components and more constant press force during each stroke.
-Hydraulic presses offer more reliability than mechanical presses but cannot match the operating speed of a mechanical press.
-Mechanical metal stamping presses are driven by a rotary motor through a screw, toggle, lever, or other device.
+They have fewer internal components and more constant press force during each stroke.
+Additionally, hydraulic presses offer more reliability than mechanical presses but cannot match the operating speed of a mechanical press.
+Mechanical metal stamping presses are driven by a rotary motor through a screw, toggle, lever or other device.

 There are a variety of control types used across different machines.
 Automatic or indexing machines automatically load the parts into the system and operate independently.
-Additionally, CNC, PC, or PLC controls may be present, enabling programing.
-Some machines remain manually controlled through a push button, pendent, or foot control.
-Appraisers find that tonnage, type, bed size, controls, and age typically have the greatest influence on press values.
+Additionally, CNC, PC or PLC controls may be present enabling programing.
+Some machines remain manually controlled through a push button, pendent or foot control.
+Appraisers find tonnage, type, bed size, controls and age typically have the greatest influence on press values.